 Non-accidental injury (NAI) should be considered in all cases of burns injuries and vital information can be gathered by pre-hospital practitioners.
 This is especially the case when dealing with paediatric burns, where between 10-20% of burns injuries are seen to be of an NAI cause (71,72) [III/Ia] and this is likely to be an underestimate given difficulties in accurately detecting such cases.
 All details relating to the environment and circumstances resulting in the injury should be relayed to the hospital paediatric teams to facilitate a thorough investigation.

-Highlighting the risk of non-accidental burns injuries in elderly or vulnerable adult patients, as well as in paediatric burns, should also be considered as part of the role of the pre-hospital practitioner.
+Highlighting the possibility of non-accidental burns injuries in high risk patient groups (elderly and vulnerable adults, as well as children) is an important role for pre-hospital practitioners.

 Escharotomy